jurgenwigg/py3S60/newcore/Doc/library/importlib.rst

    An abstract base class representing a :term:`path entry finder`.
-Though it bears some similarities to :class:`MetaPathFinder`, ``PathEntryFinder`` is meant for use only within the path-based import subsystem provided by :class:`importlib.machinery.PathFinder`.
+Though it bears some similarities to :class:`MetaPathFinder`, ``PathEntryFinder`` is meant for use only within the path-based import subsystem provided by :class:`PathFinder`.
+This ABC is a subclass of :class:`Finder` for compatibility reasons only.

    .. versionadded:: 3.3

-   .. versionchanged:: 3.10
-      No longer a subclass of :class:`Finder`.

    .. method:: find_spec(fullname, target=None)